 6. Enabling ModSecurity-nginx Connector

-After the successful configuration of ModSecurity-nginx connector, the next step is to load it into Nginx.
-In order to do so, the file /etc/nginx/nginx.conf
+After the successful configuration of the ModSecurity-nginx connector, the next step is to load it into Nginx.
+In order to do so, the file /etc/nginx/nginx.conf must be edited.
+Ensure it contains the following configuration.

 load_module /etc/nginx/modules/ngx_http_modsecurity_module.so;